-To apply for admission to Drake's fully online Master of Business Administration program:
+To apply for admission to Drake's Master of Business Administration program:

 - Complete the online application. - Submit your official transcripts from all previously attended colleges or universities.
 Official transcripts are prepared and sent by the institution in question and received by Drake University in a sealed envelope.
-Transcripts mailed directly to the student must remain in the sealed envelope to be considered.